Nationwide Sales & Service - 01536 802333

 April 18, 2024 3 min read

 A popular choice, rowing machines are a good workout for those looking to work their full-body in a single session.
-But what muscles are actually being targeted during a rowing machine workout?
-Let's dive into the science behind this effective exercise.
+But what muscles are actually being targeted during a rower workout?
+Let's dive into the science behind what muscles does a rowing machine work during this effective exercise.

 Upper Body